-The role of this team can also be to document challenges in real time, clearly prioritize those challenges, and assign team members who will be able to find the best solutions.
+The role of this team can also be to document challenges in real time, clearly prioritize those challenges, and assign team s who will be able to find the best solutions.
 This may even mean that administrative staff, such as executive assistants, may need to step up to a more significant role, documenting all internal communications and helping ease the transition as teams adapt to a new normal.

 Creative a Positive and Supportive Virtual Culture

 Not having the option to go into the office and see familiar faces is taking a toll on us across the globe.
 In fact, a recent Canadian poll found that 54% of people surveyed felt lonely and isolated as a result of physical distancing during the crisis.
 The feeling of camaraderie and productivity we feel when we’re surrounded by our team and working toward shared goals is hard to achieve when we’re stuck in isolation.
 That’s why communication should be a top priority these days — and not just around business topics.

 Create ways for coworkers to engage with each other in a more casual context.
 This can be an informal Slack or Skype water-cooler chat room or a weekly video call meant for sharing stories, life updates, and/or cute cat videos.
 Socialization is an important part of mental health, so no matter what type of informal communication works best for your company, make sure that employees have an outlet for it.

 Offer Flexible Work Hours